 - Use pinecones to decorate the corners of the buche.

-- Pinecones can be kept, uncovered at room temperature.
+- Pinecones can be kept, uncovered at room temperature or in the refrigerator.
 They will dry out and set and become less fragile and easier to handle.

 - Preheat oven to 325F (162).